 This article was written by me around August 2015 and published in Han Chiang News in September 2015 just before “Malaysia Day”.
 I feel that Malaysians who, unlike yours truly (and my contemporaries who studied in Northern Ireland during the period of 70s to 90s) who have seen at first hand how bigotry have brought man-made calamities to a nation, will not be sensitive to the perils of such political tragedy as in the “Troubles” of Northern Ireland.
 Malaysia of today is a lot more divided than the Malaysia of the 1970s that I had grown up in.
 Despite the fact that we are more educated, with almost everyone being literate, and better connected & better informed by modern communication tools, today we are more divided as a people of our most endowed homeland as ever.”Are we all going to be Zombies? ” That is a poser for my readers.

-I mooted the idea of giving my students a chance to both organise and experience what I had when I was an undergraduate at Queen’s University of Belfast: a live concert with live bands and real singers.
-I must admit, I was pleasantly surprised by the kind of talents that we have among our students and even staff.
+During my stint as the Principal / Vice-Chancellor designate of Han Chiang College / University College (2015 -2017) I mooted the idea of giving my students a chance to both organise and experience what I had when I was an undergraduate at Queen’s University of Belfast: a live concert with live bands and real singers.
+I must admit, I was pleasantly surprised by the kind of talents that we had among our students and even staff.
 I left the concert shortly after the DJ entered with his gig so that my students (and perhaps some of the staff on chaperone duties) could let their hair down and boogie the night away without the invisible “intimidation” by my presence.

 I arrived in Belfast in early October 1982, shortly after the end of the republican’s hunger strike crisis where ten convicted and jailed members of the republican movements went on hunger strike resulting in their death.
 Tension was high.
 People were suspicious of each other and some (including a good number of my classmates) were not exactly friendly to foreigners like me.
 Then on the first night that I moved into a shared house with 3 other Malaysian students, I heard something like a motorbike backfired at around 11 pm.
 It was, we found out the next day in fact a sectarian killing where a young man was shot dead for being from the “wrong” community just a street away from our house.
 I experienced at first hand the “Troubles”.
 Unfortunately I was to experience a great many more of these kind of incidences during my stay in Belfast.
 As a postgraduate student, naturally my peers and Malaysian buddies were mainly medical doctors.
 Their tales of injuries and bodily harm due to sectarian violence that they had to treat were even more gruesome to depict here.